cea-hpc/phobos/doc/design/deletion_and_versioning.md

 ### Generation and UUID
 A set of versions of the same object is called a __generation__.
 When an object is deleted, we pin the targeted generation as deprecated, and then its id can be reused for another generation.
-To distinguish generations of objects which shared the same ID, where at most one of them is alive, we use a __UUID__.
-The __uuid__ field of an alive object is not known by the user.
+The __UUID__ distinguishes generations of objects which share the same ID where at most one of them is alive.
+The __uuid__ field of a living object is not known by the user.

 #### Object creation
 A __uuid__ is automatically generated when a new object is pushed.

 #### Object deletion
-The __uuid__ of the deleted object is given to the user, to allow them to undelete it, as this is the only way to distinguish one object to another (if they share the same ID).
+The __uuid__ of the deleted object is given to the user, to allow them to undelete it, as this is the only way to distinguish one object from another (if they share the same ID).
 If this information is not known, or lost, by the user when trying to undelete the object, timestamps can be compared using the object list call.